IshadP/Obsidian_Notes/_Quick Notes/Don't be a NPC.md

 1. We are starting at boss level

 ## Bad News
-Majority of designers will have mediocre careers.
+1. Majority of designers will have mediocre careers.
+2. A mature company doesn't guarantee career growth.
+3.